sorgerlab/indra/doc/getting_started.rst

     from indra.assemblers import PysbAssembler

-To get a detailed overview of INDRA's submodule structure, take a look at the `INDRA Module reference <modules/index.html>`_.
+To get a detailed overview of INDRA's submodule structure, take a look at the :ref:`indra_modules_ref`.

 Basic usage examples
 --------------------